 There has been a lot changes taking place in the monitor space lately — higher resolutions, refresh rates, more inputs, and higher pixel density just to name a few.
 If you’re on the market for a new gaming monitor and looking over the abundant options of monitors for gaming it can be a little overwhelming.
 Especially with all that monitor terminology thrown in.
 What makes a great gaming monitor?
-This comprehensive guide will answer that question.
+This comprehensive guide will answer that very question.

 6 Most Critical Monitor Specifications for Gamers

 Sometimes it can feel like you need a PHD in computer engineering to figure out exactly what you need.
 It’s okay.
 We’ve got you covered with this ultimate guide to monitor shopping.
 It will help you identify the best gaming monitors by detailing which monitor specs are most important for gamers to know and why.
 We’ve heard of some gamers spending months researching and trying to figure out what monitor will be best for them and change their mind every week in the process.
 It doesn’t have to be this hard.
 Before we even get started its important to mention one thing.
 Obviously if you go out and drop $300 on a beautiful new gaming monitor and you don’t have a nice system to back it up (in particular a powerful graphics card), it’s not going to make a big difference in your visual experience.
 If you already have this base covered and your gaming on that old Dell pack-in monitor, buying a new gaming monitor is going to be a Red Sea parting moment for you.